How can I receive services at your clinic?

 How can I find out about what style of hearing aid would best suit my hearing loss?

 Please contact us to make an appointment in our clinic for a hearing aid consultation.
 At that time, a recent audiogram (hearing test) is needed.
 This can be completed in our clinic or you can provide one that has been completed elsewhere.
 This information, along with information about your lifestyle and hearing needs, will be evaluated.
 Various hearing aid options will be recommended and discussed with you.
-You will have an opportunity to ask questions about all styles of hearing aids and the pros and cons of each one so that we address your needs.
+You will have an opportunity to ask questions about all styles of hearing aids and the pros and cons of each one so that we address your individual needs.

 How recent does my audiogram need to be to purchase hearing aids?